top of page

 2) Systematic - occurs every time you make a certain measurement.
 These are often due to not calibrating or zeroing out a device like a balance.

 3) Random - random errors are super irritating.
 You can't predict them and often can't find the source.
 Changes in temperature, humidity and lighting conditions fit in this category.
-You should rarely encounter random errors in this class.
+The good news is that you should rarely encounter random errors in this class.

 I feel relatively certain that you've never had to calculate percent difference, but it is easy to do.
 Percent difference is used when you don't have an accepted value.
 The formula is:

 Value 2 might be the class average or something similar.
-Record this on a sticky note for your lab book as well.
+Record this on that sticky note for your lab book as well.

 Significant Digits - a note: